aerospacemc/space-debris-tracker/Branch_Info.md

 **2. Short-Term Prediction:**

-*   **Problem:** Your current code uses a single snapshot in time.
-You need to propagate the orbits to predict future positions.
+*   **Problem:** The current code uses a single snapshot in time.
+Needed: propagate the orbits to predict future positions.
 *   **Solution:**
     *   **Orbit Propagation:** Use Skyfield's `at()` method with different times to predict satellite positions at future epochs.
     *   **Time Deltas:** Create an array of time deltas to define the prediction horizon (e.g., predict positions every 10 minutes for the next 24 hours).